XRPLF/xrpl-dev-portal/content/tutorials/manage-account-settings/use-tickets.md

 ## Steps
 {% set n = cycler(* range(1,99)) %}

-### {{n.next() }}.
+### {{n.next()}}.
 Get Credentials

-To interact with the XRP Ledger, you need a address and secret key, and some XRP.
-You can get all of these on the [Devnet](parallel-networks.html) using the following interface: <!--TODO: change to Testnet eventually -->
+To transact on the XRP Ledger, you need an address and secret key, and some XRP.
+For development purposes, you can get these on the [Devnet](parallel-networks.html) using the following interface: <!--TODO: change to Testnet eventually -->

 {% set faucet_url = "https://faucet.devnet.rippletest.net/accounts" %}
 {% include '_snippets/generate-step.md' %}